quasarframework/icongenie/README.md

 This module uses the amazing [`png2icons`](https://github.com/idesis-gmbh/png2icons) module, which actually does all of the decoding and encoding on a byte-level with javascript.
 This of course takes a bit of time, but it also works cross-platform, so please think about going over there and giving those devs a :star:.
 This is actually one of the slowest parts of the `kitchensink` and the files are huge.
 By feeding it from the `sharp` buffer it has been sped up a little bit (and the final icns file is actually about 20% smaller!)

-To make the favicon.ico, it uses [to-ico](https://github.com/kevva/to-ico) and concats a 16x16 and a 32x32 png.
+To make the favicon.ico, it uses [`to-ico`](https://github.com/kevva/to-ico) and concats a 16x16 and a 32x32 png.

 ## Splash Screens for Cordova
 These are constructed for your app and use your project's background color for the background.
 If you undefine this value, the process will automatically create a black background.
 You can also change the option with a hex triplet like `#c0ffee`.

 ## SVG
-The safari-pinned-tab.svg mask is created by adding contrast (via threshold) to the original and then applying even more threshold to the SVG tracing.
+The `safari-pinned-tab.svg` mask is created by adding contrast (via threshold) to the original and then applying even more threshold to the SVG tracing.
 If you set a background color, the mask will be solid, which is probably not what you want.
-If you are indeed of a discerning nature (and hav used gradients in your icon design), there is another option available to you:svg-duochrome.
+If you are indeed of a discerning nature (and have used gradients in your icon design), there is another option available to you:svg-duochrome.
 It too will be created in the spa folder within the spa task.
 As usual, you can also override our sensible defaults and get some wild SVG action going on.

 ## CLI Usage
 `quasar-icon-factory` can be used as a command line tool for batch invocation, and you can simply add it by installing it "globally" with your node package manager: